Feedback-controlled mechanics of tissue vertex model: emergent soft elasticity and active yielding: Results

-These rheological measurements provide a complementary characterization of the distinct tissue states [Fig.~\ref{Figure5}(b)].
+These rheological quantifications provide a complementary characterization of the distinct tissue states [Fig.~\ref{Figure5}(b)].
 In the isotropic regime, \(G_0\) decreases almost linearly with increasing \(\alpha\beta\).
 When \(\alpha\beta\) is close to the critical value 1, the disappearance of \(G_0\) and a nonzero value of \(\gamma_c\) indicate the transition from isotropic to nematic with soft elasticity.
 When \(\alpha\beta \gtrsim 2\), the persistent plastic flow leads to the complete loss of tissue rigidity.
-Throughout this process, both \(\tilde{\sigma}_{\!\mathrm{max}}\) and \(\tilde{\sigma}_{\!\mathrm{py}}\) remain finite and decrease with higher \(\alpha\beta\), but drop to zero after the transition to the plastic nematic solid.
+Throughout this process, both \(\sigma_{xy}^\mathrm{max}\) and \(\sigma_{xy}^\mathrm{py}\) remain finite and decrease with higher \(\alpha\beta\), but drop to zero after the transition to the plastic nematic solid.

-In Appendix~\ref{Appendix_AlignmentEffect} we examine the behavior in a setting where nematic order arises from alignment with the stress of the individual cell rather than the local average stress from its neighbors.
-In this case, no long-range nematic order emerges and the soft elasticity of the nematic solid state becomes less pronounced, with the critical strain $\gamma_\mathrm{c} \ll 1$ and independent of \(\alpha\beta\) [Fig.~\ref{FigureS2}].
+In Appendix~\ref{Appendix_AlignmentEffect} we examine the behavior in a setting where nematic order aligns with locally averaged stress over different coarse-graining radii.
+In the case of single-cell stress alignment without local averaging, no long-range nematic order emerges [Figs.~\ref{FigureS3}(a,f)] and the soft elasticity of the nematic solid state becomes less pronounced, with the critical strain $\gamma_\mathrm{c} \ll 1$ and independent of \(\alpha\beta\) [Fig.~\ref{FigureS3}(e)].
 This is in line with the behavior of nematic elastomers which exhibit soft elasticity only if nematic domains are sufficiently large \cite{Finkelmann1997}.
-Only then can reorientation of nematic directors accommodate externally applied strains without incurring an energetic cost.
+Only then can reorientation of nematic directors accommodate externally applied shear strains without incurring an energetic cost.

 Together, our results suggest that nematic solid tissues possess a dual mechanical nature: actomyosin networks actively generate forces to maintain tissue integrity, while simultaneously aligning with stress fields to self-organize supracellular networks and enable active remodeling.